facts about medici family

 medici family florence

-The Medici family used their banking dynasty’s wealth to support the Platonic Academy in Florence.
+The Medici family utilized the wealth of their banking dynasty to support the Platonic Academy in Florence.

-Cosimo de’ Medici played a key role in bringing scholars together to study classic Greek philosophy, fueling the Humanism movement in Renaissance culture.
+Cosimo de’ Medici played a pivotal role in bringing scholars together to study classical Greek philosophy, thereby fueling the Humanism movement in Renaissance culture.

 Their patronage of the Academy encouraged the translation and discussion of Plato’s works.